-- 3.35.
-The strategies and measures selected in the previous section should be converted to procedures for the preventive domain (EOPs) and guidelines for the mitigatory domain (SAMGs).
-EOPs are also used in the mitigatory domain in some plants, especially in the early phase of a severe accident, for actions initiated from the main control room before the technical support centre is functional.
-SAMGs should contain the necessary information and instructions for the responsible personnel to successfully implement the strategies, including the use of equipment. - 3.36.
-Accident management guidance including procedures and guidelines should be written in a predefined format using simple and consistent language and specific terms in accordance with established rules; such rules should preferably be established in a writers' guide.
-Instructions contained in SAMGs should be written in a clear and unambiguous way so that they can be readily executed under high stress and time constraint conditions.
-SAMGs should contain sufficient detail to ensure the focus is on the necessary actions.
+3.30.
+The SAMGs should be aimed at monitoring, preserving or restoring the fundamental safety functions by means of the selected strategies.
+The strategies and measures selected in paragraphs 3.20 - 3.29 of this Safety Guide should be converted SAMGs..
+The SAMGs should contain the necessary information and instructions for the responsible personnel to successfully implement the strategies, including the use of equipment.

+3.31.
+The SAMGs should be written in a clear and unambiguous way so that they can be readily executed under high stress and time constraint conditions.
+The SAMGs should contain sufficient detail to ensure the focus is on the necessary actions.
 For example, where primary injection is recommended, it should be identified whether this should be initiated from dedicated sources (borated water) or alternate sources (possibly non-borated water, such as fire extinguishing water).
 In addition, the available line-ups to achieve the injection should be identified and guidance should be put in place to enable the configuring of unconventional line-ups, where these are needed.
 It should be indicated how long water sources will be available, and what needs to be done either to replace such water sources or to restore them once they are depleted.